This summer, let's preserve our oceans!

 4. Favor unpackaged consumer products

 At the supermarket or elsewhere, try to reduce your consumption of plastic packaging as much as possible.
-For example, if possible, prefer unpackaged fruits and vegetables.
+For example, if possible, choose unpackaged fruits and vegetables.

-During your travels, remember to bring your ceramic or stainless steel cup to replace takeaway cups, often with a plastic lid...
+When traveling, remember to bring your own ceramic or stainless steel mug to replace takeaway cups, which often have a plastic lid...

 6. Collect all your waste

-On the beach or elsewhere, make sure to collect all your waste (plastics, cigarette butts, chewing gum).
+On the beach or elsewhere, be sure to pick up all your waste (plastic, cigarette butts, chewing gum).